 Now on the other side of smart routing is Argo Smarter Tiered Cache.
 Here Cloudflare basically divides all of its CDN edges into separate tiers.
-So, among all the 200+ CDN edges some CDN edges get labelled as Upper Tier and some as Lower Tier.
-Now the logic here is that once a data is cached by any of the upper-tier CDN edges if any user is requesting for an asset and that request is served by a lower-tier CDN edge who doesn’t have that data cached into its system, instead of that CDN edge sending the request to the origin server, that request will be sent to the upper-tier CDN edge who already have that data cached into its system and fetch it from there.
-No need to say, this transaction is super fast as the communication happens inside Cloudflare’s own network.
+So, among all the 200+ CDN edges some CDN edges get labeled as Upper Tier and some as Lower Tier.
+Now the logic here is that once data is cached by any of the upper-tier CDN edges if any user is requesting an asset and that request is served by a lower-tier CDN edge that doesn't have that data cached into its system, instead of that CDN edge sending the request to the origin server, that request will be sent to the upper-tier CDN edge who already have that data cached into its system and fetch it from there.
+No need to say, this transaction is super fast as the communication happens inside Cloudflare's own network.

 I've personally sent a feature request to the Cloudflare Cache team to introduce auto cache replication across the whole CDN network just by turning on a button inside the Cloudflare dashboard, something similar to BunnyCDN Origin Shield and Perma-Cache.
 But I am not sure if they will ever do it.
 In fact, if you just look at the CDN aspect it does feel like BunnyCDN has many groundbreaking features which are seriously missing in Cloudflare CDN.
 I do understand that Cloudflare cannot provide these features to the Free accounts and I am not asking them to do that.
 But when seeing paid Cloudflare accounts lacking these amazing features provided by the competitors, it really feels sad. 😔

-In the end, I must say that when thinking about Cloudflare, it is really hard to compare them directly with a single compotator as they do so many things for the webmasters across the world, making their life easier while also making the internet a more secure and faster place.
+In the end, I must say that when thinking about Cloudflare, it is really hard to compare them directly with a single compotator as they do so many things for webmasters across the world, making their life easier while also making the internet a more secure and faster place.
 Cloudflare is not just a CDN provider, it is just one of their products.
-Cloudflare does so much more than just providing CDN, like providing you with the fastest free DNS in the world, giving your website SSL security just with a flick on a button, giving optimization system like Rocket Loader, HTTP 3 support without any server configuration, image hotlinking protection, email protection, DDOS protection and so much more.
+Cloudflare does so much more than just providing CDN, like providing you with the fastest free DNS in the world, giving your website SSL security just with a flick of a button, giving optimization systems like Rocket Loader, HTTP 3 support without any server configuration, image hotlinking protection, email protection, DDOS protection and so much more.

 But if you focus on just the CDN part of their offering and unless you have a very high traffic website where users from across the world are accessing all of your cached content all the time or you are looking for a CDN feature that is not offered by Cloudflare without any extra special cost or maybe you are just frustrated with Cloudflare's Anycast network model and depending on the ISP to serve your cached data from your nearest CDN edge; BunnyCDN will be your best choice as they are soon going to introduce their own Unicast DNS system which works flawlessly with BunnyCDN and giving you the peace of mind that the cached content will always be served from the user's nearest CDN edge no matter what ISP they use.

-On the other hand, the only way Cloudflare can fix their CDN routing issue is by working closely with every single ISP around the world to ensure user data always gets served from the user’s nearest CDN edge.
-But honestly, this thought is impractical and I don’t expect Cloudflare to do any such thing as there are so many ISPs (small & big) across the world.
+On the other hand, the only way Cloudflare can fix its CDN routing issue is by working closely with every single ISP around the world to ensure user data always gets served from the user's nearest CDN edge.
+But honestly, this thought is impractical and I don't expect Cloudflare to do any such thing as there are so many ISPs (small & big) across the world.
 Also, Cloudflare is not going to shift away from their Anycast system, so maybe this anomaly will never get resolved.
 We can only hope for it. 🤞